fperez/fperez.org-src/research/index.rst

 contributed in various forms to NumPy_, SciPy_, matplotlib_ and Mayavi_, all
 tools that combined give us today an amazing array of computational functionality based on the excellent qualities of Python as a programming language.
 Here are two publications on this topic:

+.. admonition:: Papers

-F. Pérez, H-P. Langtangen and R. LeVeque, `Python for Scientific Computing at CSE09 </papers/py4science09_siam_news.pdf>`_, SIAM News, 42:5, 4 (2009).
+   F. Pérez, H-P. Langtangen and R. LeVeque, `Python for Scientific Computing at CSE09 <../papers/py4science09_siam_news.pdf>`_, SIAM News, 42:5, 4 (2009).
 (An `html version`_ is available at the SIAM site).

-F. Pérez and B. E. Granger. `IPython: a System for Interactive Scientific Computing </papers/ipython07_pe-gr_cise.pdf>`_, Comput.
+   F. Pérez and B. E. Granger. `IPython: a System for Interactive Scientific Computing <../papers/ipython07_pe-gr_cise.pdf>`_, Comput.
 Sci.
 Eng.
 9:3, 21-23 (2007).

 You can find `more details </py4science>`_  on the use of Python for scientific computing and my work on this front.